Avalance-sudo/Password-Strength-Checker-Python-/README.md

   # How It Works
-The script assigns points based on:
+-The script assigns points based on:

-- Length of the password.
+-Length of the password

+-Use of uppercase and lowercase letters

+-Inclusion of numbers

+-Inclusion of special characters

+The final score determines whether your password is:

+-Weak

+-Moderate

+-Strong

+# Example

 - Use of uppercase and lowercase letters.

 - Inclusion of numbers.
+   Output:
+  - Strength: Moderate
+  - Suggestions: "Increase passowrd length for better security."
+  - GUI Theme; Pink
 - Inclusion of special characters.

 - The final score determines if your password is Weak, Moderate, or Strong.